Indiana Private Lands Access Program

-- Landowner can enroll as many acres as they wish, including agricultural fields.
+- Landowner can enroll as many acres as they wish, including agricultural fields in some situations.
 Large lakes, ponds, lawns, or other obvious “non-huntable” areas will be subtracted from total acres.

 - All hunters wishing to hunt on an IPLA-enrolled property must have been drawn through the online reserved hunt system.

 - A limited number of individuals will be allowed to access the property on any given day.
 All hunters will be restricted to foot traffic only and non-motorized watercraft.

 - All hunters must follow all laws and obtain all necessary permits and licenses as outlined in the Indiana Hunting & Trapping Guide.

 - For hunting access, a hunter must apply for a specific date range and region in which they would like to hunt.
 Maximum 1 hunting choice per applicant per year.

 - Hunter applicants may be placed into an IPLA lottery to determine which hunt site that they will be able to access.

 - Successful hunters will be notified approx. 3-4 weeks prior to the start of their requested hunt date.

 - Space is limited.
 Not all applicants will be successful in applying/reserving a site for IPLA activities.